 Jefferson – President in 1800

-In 1808 Jefferson was able to retire from Politics.
-In retirement he spent much of his time in his beloved Monticello and also working on the foundation of the University of Virginia.
-Jefferson was a man of great talents and interests.
+In 1808 Jefferson was able to retire from politics.
+In retirement, he spent much of his time in his beloved Monticello and also working on the foundation of the University of Virginia.
+Jefferson was a man of considerable talents and interests.
 He was fascinated by both the sciences and various arts.
-He was also interested in architecture and was instrumental in bringing the neo palladian style into America from Britain.
-At the time this architectural style was associated with republicanism and civic virtue.
+He was also interested in architecture and was instrumental in bringing the neo-palladian style into America from Britain.
+At the time, this architectural style was associated with republicanism and civic virtue.

-Jefferson was over 6 feet 2; this was very tall for his age.
+Jefferson was over 6’2″; this was very tall for his age.
 He didn’t relish public speaking, he preferred to express his opinions through his writings.
 His friends and family remarked on Jefferson’s many fine qualities.
 He was sympathetic and engaging in conversation.
-Never bored he always found different avenues of interest to explore.
+Never bored, he always found different avenues of interest to explore.
 Thomas Jefferson left a profound mark on America, through his influential shaping of the American constitution and political practices.
 Jefferson died at the age of 84 on the afternoon of July 4; it was the fiftieth anniversary of the Declaration of Independence.
 A few hours later on the same day, his longtime friend and fellow Founding Father John Adams also passed away.
 On his tombstone, Jefferson had inscribed three achievements he was proudest of:

-Light and Liberty – Selected inspirational Quotes of Thomas Jefferson.
-Highly Recommended
+Light and Liberty – Quotes of Thomas Jefferson

 - Thomas Jefferson – minor accomplishments